Comparison of Columbus HVAC Schools

 Columbus State Community College

-Columbus State Community College (CSCC) provides HVAC training through three different certificate programs and one associate's degree program.
+Columbus State Community College (CSCC) provides HVAC training through five different certificate programs and one associate's degree program.

 Residential/Light Commercial Certificate